circleci/circleci-docs/src-api/README.md

 ### I want to see V1 changes locally.

 You will need to follow Slate's local development process.
 Most of the following content is parroted from their docs.
-You're going to need:
+You will need:

  - **Linux or macOS**
  - **Ruby, version 2.3.1 or newer**